 Deep-frying foods are a popular way to cook, but they can be unhealthy because the oil used to fry the food is usually highly processed and can contain unhealthy fats.
 Additionally, frying foods increases their fat content significantly, making them calorie-dense and unhealthy.

 It is best to avoid deep-fried foods on the keto diet and opt for healthier cooking methods instead like baking, grilling, or stir-frying.

 The Bottom Line

 Healthy fats are an important part of the keto diet and should make up a large proportion of your daily calories.
 There are several healthy sources of fat on keto, such as avocados, olive oil, nuts and seeds, grass-fed cheese, and butter.

-Albeit fats are necessary for the keto diet, be sure to avoid unhealthy fats, such as those found in processed meats, deep-fried foods, and margarine.
+Albeit fats are necessary for the keto diet, be sure to avoid unhealthy fats, such as those found in processed meats, deep-fried foods, and shortening.
 By following these guidelines, you can ensure that your keto diet is providing you with all the essential nutrients and healthy fats that your body needs.